-The Blood and Marrow Transplantation Program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is South Florida’s first and most experienced care provider for children requiring blood or bone marrow transplantation.
+The Blood and Marrow Transplantation Program at Nicklaus Children's Hospital is South Florida’s first and most experienced care provider for children requiring blood or bone marrow transplantation.
 Established in 1991, the program was originally accredited in 2003 by the Foundation for the Accreditation of Cellular Therapies (FACT) for all aspects of blood or marrow transplantation.
 The program continues to meet the rigorous FACT standards, having achieved its most recent reaccreditation in 2013.
 FACT accreditation is given to organizations that exceed standards in patient care and laboratory practices.

 Expand the box below for a detailed list of conditions.

 The Blood and Marrow Transplant Program maintains outcomes that are the best in the region as reported by the National Marrow Donor Program (NMDP).
 The program’s experience and dedication to quality and in-depth staff training continues to drive outcomes that well exceed predicted outcomes.